- Home

 In 2014, Congress passed the Protecting Access to Medicare Act, or PAMA (P.L.
 113-93), to reform the Medicare clinical laboratory fee schedule (CLFS) to a single national fee schedule based on private market data from all types of laboratories that service Medicare beneficiaries, including independent laboratories, hospital outreach laboratories, and physician office laboratories (POLs).
 Unfortunately, the first round of data collection in 2017 failed to capture an adequate and representative sample of private market data, leaving out virtually all hospital outreach laboratories and significantly under-sampling POLs.
 The significant under-sampling led to nearly $4 billion in cuts to those laboratories providing the most commonly ordered test services for Medicare beneficiaries.
 For context, the total CLFS spend for 2020 was only $8 billion, less than 3% of Medicare Part B spending.

-As of August 2023, Congress has intervened on a bipartisan basis four times to delay the next CLFS reporting periods and three times to delay cuts to maintain access to laboratory services for patients.
-However, without a sustainable solution to this problem, laboratories will face further rounds of cuts.
+As of February 2026, Congress has intervened on a bipartisan basis seven times to delay the next CLFS reporting periods and six times to delay cuts to maintain access to laboratory services for patients.
+Most recently, the Consolidated Appropriations Act, 2026 was signed into law, providing a one-year delay in CLFS rate cuts and updating the data reporting timeline.
+However, without a permanent solution to this problem, laboratories will continue to face uncertainty.

 PAMA Lawsuit